How To Wash Your Projects

-Always store knit/crocheted garments flat or folded.
-Hanging garments will cause the fibers to stretch and the item to go out of shape.
+Always store your garments flat or folded.
+Hanging them will cause the fibers to stretch and the item to go out of shape.

-Over time merino wool items, particularly those made with The Chunky Wool, can pill due to friction and washing.
-To remove these balls of fluff and keep your item looking new you can use a pilling comb or clothes shaver.
-We have used and liked this one from John Lewis, unfortunately now out of stock, but you can find lots of similar, recommended items online.
+Over time you'll find that wool items, particularly those made with The Chunky Wool, can pill due to friction.
+To remove these balls of fluff and keep your item looking new, you can use a pilling comb or clothes shaver.
+We liked this one from John Lewis.

 * Please note any non-Stitch & Story products mentioned in this blog do not contain affiliate links.
 They are simply products we have used and personally recommend.